 How long it will take you: Anywhere from a few weeks to a few months

 Who is it for: anyone in the UX/UI design world

 Why we love it: ahhh, where do we start with this one.
 Everything about this UX resource is GOLD.
-From the convenience of getting the lessons delivered right into your inbox, to the design community behind it, and all the neat little extras (like this toolkit that will help you navigate in the ocean of the design tools).
+From the convenience of getting the lessons delivered right into your inbox, to the design community behind it, and all the neat little extras (like this toolkit that will help you navigate the ocean of design tools).
 The array of topics is impressive as well, so we highly recommend you check this one out.

-Lynda.com, which is now part of LinkedIn Learning, is an online course platform offering courses on a pretty wide array of themes (for instance, UX courses!).
+Lynda.com, which is now part of LinkedIn Learning, is an online course platform offering courses on a pretty wide array of themes (for instance, UX design courses!).
 Though they’re not for free, you can get a free month pass.
 Why not make the most of it?!